Akanoa/advent_calendar/2019/day02/README.md

 ## Conclusion

-This puzzle pushed me to try various element of the Rust language, I a bit low about the part 2 because I didn't any clever way expect brute-force to solve it.
+This puzzle pushed me to try various elements of the Rust language, I'm a bit low about the part 2 because I didn't find any clever way expect the brute-force to solve it.

 ## Puzzle mark
 Language skills: ⭐⭐☆☆☆